 Department of Biological Science

 319 Stadium Dr, Tallahassee, FL, 32306

 Alex is studying polyandry and sibling conflict, and how it varies between different environments, using observations and experiments on the Florida Crown Conch.

-Young does everything from DNA extractions, data collection, field work and boat tending, maintenance of aquariums and phytoplankton cultures, and general lab management.
+Lisa does everything from molecular work, data collection, field work and boat tending, maintenance of aquariums and phytoplankton cultures, and general lab management.

-Zack’s honors thesis is looking at the patterns and consequences of inbreeding in Bugula neritina.
-He is rearing bryozoans in the lab to create deferentially inbred crosses, then comparing larvae from parents in the different treatments to estimate self-fertilization, bi-parental inbreeding, and inbreeding and outbreeding depression.
+Zack’s honors thesis looked at the patterns and consequences of inbreeding in Bugula neritina.
+He reared bryozoans in the lab to create deferentially inbred crosses, then compared larvae from parents in the different treatments to estimate self-fertilization, bi-parental inbreeding, and inbreeding and outbreeding depression.

 Emily Beyer (2015 – 2016)

 Pamela Betancourt (Spring 2015)